Amazon Relational Database Service (RDS) is a web service that makes it easier to set up, operate, and scale a relational database in the cloud.

 AWS resources are housed in highly available data center facilities in different areas of world, these data centers are called regions which further contain multiple distinct locations called Availability Zones

-security group controls the access to a DB instance, by allowing access to the specified IP address ranges or Amazon EC2 instances
+security group controls the access to a DB instance, by allowing access to the specified IP address ranges or EC2 instances

 DB Parameter Groups